 Retrieving conduct letters

-Student conduct letters are sent via the university's conduct system.
+The University sends student conduct letters via the university's conduct system.
 Students will receive an email to their Marymount email account from a University staff member or office which provides a link to "pick up letter."
 Once the student clicks on the link, the student will be prompted to enter his or her Marymount University student identification number.
 The letter will then display as an Adobe PDF document.
+Email notification will bear the name of a Marymount University employee or office followed by “(via Maxient)” and will use the email address: firstname.lastname@example.org.

 Please note: Failure to retrieve a letter is neither a valid reason for failing to comply with the instructions of the University nor a basis for appeal.